 Rule 5.
-Serving and Filing Pleadings and Other Papers.
-[Effective until November 4, 2024]

-(a) Service: When required.
+Serving and Filing Pleadings and Other Papers. (a) Service: When required.

 (1) In General.
 Unless these rules provide otherwise, each of the following papers must be served on every party:

 (A) an order stating that service is required;